jinghangli98/niiprep/README.md

-# niiprep
+# NiiPrep

-A CLI wrapper for TorchIO and ANTsPyX for NIfTI image processing.
+A CLI wrapper for TorchIO and ANTsPyX for NIfTI image processing

+## Overview

+NiiPrep is a Python package that provides convenient command-line tools for common neuroimaging preprocessing tasks.
+It combines the power of TorchIO and ANTsPyX libraries to offer streamlined workflows for NIfTI image manipulation, registration, resampling, and visualization.

 ## Features

-- Resample NIfTI images to specified resolution
+- **Image Resampling**: Change voxel spacing with multiple interpolation methods
-- Register NIfTI images using ANTsPyX
+- **Image Registration**: Rigid, affine, and deformable registration using ANTsPyX
-- Convert NIfTI images to MP4 videos
+- **Video Conversion**: Convert NIfTI files to MP4 videos for visualization
+- **Image Cropping/Padding**: Resize images to specified dimensions
-- Round NIfTI pixel values
+- **Value Rounding**: Round pixel values in NIfTI images
-- Denoise MP2RAGE images for improved T1w contrast
+- **MP2RAGE Denoising**: Robust combination processing for MP2RAGE images
-- Register images using VoxelMorph (deep learning-based registration) with multiple pre-trained models included

 ## Installation